influxdata/cron/README.md

 # cron
-A non-allocating ron parser in ragel and golang
+A fast non-allocating ron parser in ragel and golang.

 # features